ohager/nanoflux/_posts/2016-07-05-fusion-api.md

 Creates a Fusionator with optional namespace.

-The descriptor is a JSON object containing the Fusionators available methods.
+The *descriptor* is a JSON object containing the Fusionators available functions.
 The method __must__ return a JSON object, which is/will be part of the application state.
 Each function of a Fusionator has the following signature

 {% highlight javascript %}
 function(previousState, argumentList)